-Signs and symptoms of apraxia of speech
+What are the symptoms of apraxia of speech?

 Apraxia of speech can be very frustrating because it prevents people from communicating properly.
 Children with the condition are more likely to have reading and spelling difficulties, and may also have problems controlling both their small and large muscle movements.
 Sometimes they may also have other learning difficulties.

 Signs a child may have apraxia of speech include:

 - problems feeding as a baby

 - babbling less than other babies

 - not learning to talk as quickly as other babies their own age

 - being very hard to understand, even by their own families

 - visibly struggling to move their lips or tongue when trying to make a sound

 - emphasising the wrong part of a word